How can I Get Rid of The Damp Basement Smell in My London Home?

 What’s Causing the Damp Smell?

 That damp basement smell could be caused by several things in your London home.
 Whatever the smell is emanating from might require a simple solution.
 Or, you may have to call damp proofing experts.
 If you have some forgotten wet laundry sitting somewhere, you can quickly solve that damp problem.
-If the source of the damp odour is mould or mildew, your problem isn’t so easy to fix.
+If the source of the damp odor is mold or mildew, your problem isn’t so easy to fix.

 Which Areas Are Affected?

 If you’ve determined that the cause of the damp basement smell in your London home isn’t structural, then there are steps you can take.
 First, however, you should identify the affected rooms in your home.
-You don’t want to go through an extensive cleaning process, only to realise that the smell persists elsewhere in your house.
-Be thorough when looking for the source of the odour, so you’re sure not to miss anything.
+You don’t want to go through an extensive cleaning process, only to realize that the smell persists elsewhere in your house.
+Be thorough when looking for the source of the odor, so you’re sure not to miss anything.

 Tips for Reducing Damp Smell

-- Wash damp fabrics – If the cause of the smell is damp clothing, rugs, blankets, etc., then you’ll have to wash those fabrics.
+1. Wash damp fabrics – If the cause of the smell is damp clothing, rugs, blankets, etc., then you’ll have to wash those fabrics.
 Washing with a little bleach will help remove the smell, but don’t add bleach if it’s not safe for the materials you’re washing.
 After you’ve washed everything in the washing machine, wash each piece again by hand with hot soapy water and vinegar.
 When you’re done, skip the dryer and hang dry the fabric in the sun.

-- Deodorize appliances – If your appliances are the source of the damp smell, you can deodorize them with baking soda as well.
+7. Deodorize appliances – If your appliances are the source of the damp smell, you can deodorize them with baking soda as well.
 After you’ve cleaned appliances inside and out with a normal cleaning agent, place a cup of baking soda inside for 24 hours.

 Final Thoughts on Eliminating Damp Basement Smell in Your London Home